Document Security Systems, Inc. [DSS] Price Analysis: Next Bullish Target is $1.25

-Document Security Systems, Inc. [DSS] is following upward trend in the market concluded with the last trading session.
-The shares of the Services sector company has a current value of $0.24 after DSS shares went up by 32.23% during the last trading session.
-One of the reasons why Services stocks may go bullish is increased momentum in the press.
+Document Security Systems, Inc. [DSS] is following downward trend in the market concluded with the last trading session.
+The shares of the Services sector company has a current value of $0.21 after DSS shares went down by -1.99% during the last trading session.
+One of the reasons why Services stocks may go bearish is decreased momentum in the press.

 Document Security Systems, Inc. [NYSE:DSS]: Analyst Rating and Earnings